olena-yanovska/walchen-lake/README.md

 ![](https://github.com/olena-yanovska/walchen-lake/blob/master/src/images/screenshots/pic1.PNG)
-# The Walchen lake Landing Page
+# The Walchen Lake Landing Page

 This landing page is a great example of how HTML and SCSS can be used to create an engaging and interactive website.
 With the addition of swiper and hover effects, the page provides a seamless user experience that keeps visitors engaged and interested.